The Brownian transport map: Introduction

+} As can be seen from the table, for log-concave measures some of the results are not new.
+However, let us note that the proofs of the mentioned results, obtained gradually over the last several decades, utilized a myriad of different techniques.
+These techniques include, among others, localization methods, Bakry-\'Emery calculus, and Brunn-Minkowski theory, and often require ad-hoc arguments for the specific functional inequality in question.
+In contrast, our transportation approach provides a unifying framework to study such functional inequalities.
+As a result we are also able to obtain new, previously unknown, results such that as $\Psi$-log-Sobolev and $q$-Poincar\'e inequalities for log-concave measures with bounded support.
+While it is likely that one could use other techniques to prove comparable results, the benefit of our approach is that no further arguments are needed, other than Theorem \ref{thm:uniinformal} and arguments similar to the one outlined in \eqref{eq:transportproof}.

-The question of existence of functional inequalities for mixture of distributions, given the existence of the corresponding inequalities for the individual components, has been investigated for some time.
-Only recently has it been settled for the Poincar\'e and log-Sobolev inequalities \cite[Theorem 1]{chen2021dimension}.
+The bottom row of Table 1 deals with Gaussian mixtures.
+The question of existence of functional inequalities for a mixture of distributions, given the existence of the corresponding inequalities for the individual components, has been investigated for some time.
+Only recently has it been settled for the Poincar\'e and log-Sobolev inequalities, \cite[Theorem 1]{chen2021dimension}.
 The result of \cite{chen2021dimension} is very general and applies to many families of mixture distributions but, on the other hand, the method of proof seems to be specialized to the Poincar\'e and log-Sobolev inequalities.
-In contrast, as is shown in section \ref{sec:funct}, the transport method is very general and applies to many functional inequalities which are outside the scope of the methods of \cite{chen2021dimension}.
+In this case, the generality of the transport method allows to tackle inequalities which seem to lie outside of the scope of previous methods.
 In addition, the generality of the method of \cite{chen2021dimension} misses the special nature of mixtures of Gaussians.
-Indeed, Theorem \ref{thm:Gaussmix} (more precisely the results of section \ref{sec:funct}) improves on \cite[Corollaries 1,2]{chen2021dimension}.
+Indeed, our results improve on \cite[Corollaries 1,2]{chen2021dimension}.